william-cox/Machine-Learning-Algorithms/README.md

 # Machine-Learning-Algorithms

-A collection of essential machine learning algorithms, coded and annotated in Python.
+A collection of essential machine learning algorithms.
+Coded and annotated in Python.